7 sins of demotivation every manager should be aware of

 Good managers should care about the atmosphere at work.
 And what is even more important, good managers are motivated managers.
 People who can disperse negative vibes from their employees.
 The seventh sin of demotivation is a negative attitude, the negative attitude that may bring down the whole team.
 If you have negative people in your team, take them aside and talk privately how they can improve their approach.
 Everyone may have a bad day, but in the end it is the positive atmosphere people need.

-And what do we want
+What do we want